 Games are fun, motivational, and can help students deepen their mathematical reasoning.
 Some games encourage students to develop strategic and problem-solving skills or improve computational fluency.
 Seek out games where the math learning objective matches the game objective as a way for students to find joy in learning.
 Go Math! was designed to include both ready-made games for math centers and recommended games for differentiation within the teacher’s edition.

-You can also use non-math games as either a reward that offers a short mental break or a context for having math discussions.
+You can also use non-math games to provide a short mental break or a context for having math discussions.
 Look for ways to turn the game into mathematical discourse.
 How could you have scored more points?
 How much time did it take?
 What strategies did you use?

 Strategy 7: Digital Math Practice

-There are also lots of math apps and online tools that, while not always games, are designed to reinforce foundational understanding by allowing students to practice arithmetic and other math standards.
+There are also lots of math apps and online tools that are designed to reinforce foundational understanding by allowing students to practice arithmetic and other math standards.
 In particular, seek out apps that are not simply timed drills with fun graphics, which are likely to make math anxiety worse for students who are not yet fluent in math facts.
 For digital math practice that extends far beyond just practicing arithmetic, our newest Go Math! for Grades K–6 has adaptive and personalized practice that aligns to our supplemental practice program, Waggle.

-This month, pick one of these ideas to try and see how it goes.
-If none of these strategies appeal to you, consider giving your students problem-solving tasks with open-ended solutions.
-A single math problem can reveal different ways that students work through it, which might be a less time-consuming way to assess student progress and begin to differentiate.
+to you, consider giving your students problem-solving tasks with open-ended solutions.
+A single math problem can reveal different ways that students think about mathematics, which might be a less time-consuming way to assess student progress and determine an effective way to differentiate.

 When you think critically about how to transform math instruction into differentiated math instruction, students will be more engaged because the content will be more relevant.
 They will achieve more success because they’ll be experiencing different types of activities, using various modalities, and contributing to the best of their abilities as they continue to grow.